Developing a Sardine Fishery in Tasmania

 Have Your Say

-The Management Plan itself will also be open for public consultation in 2026.
+The Draft Management Plan will be open for public consultation later in 2026.
+Stay updated by subscribing to sardine-related emails here and follow us on social media.

 Hear Wild Fisheries Manager Matt Bradshaw discuss the opportunity of a Tasmanian Sardine Fishery